Achuthan18/highpassFilter/README.md

 # highpassFilter
-High pass filter through convolution of audio data with a sample signal.
+Audio Processing Experiment : High pass filter through convolution of signals.
+The Sample Audio file is Sampled and convolved with the filtering signal resulting in a processed speech signal.